Master Agreement for AU

 Customer may purchase Services from Contentstack by entering into one or more Order Forms with Contentstack specifying such Services.
 The Services are for Internal Use only.

-If purchased in an Order Form and paid for in accordance with Section 4, Contentstack will provide the Services.
+Contentstack will provide all Services, subject to the payment obligations pursuant to Section 4 of this Agreement, as set form in an applicable Order Form.
 Where relevant, the Order Form will specify the number of hours or days of Services that will be made available by Contentstack.
 The Services shall be valid for the Subscription Term under the corresponding Order Form under which the Services are purchased.
 Any unused Services will not be subject to any credit or refund and will not be carried forward.

 3.3 Conditions and Exclusions